scytalezero/jsonp-fallback/readme.md

 [![build status](https://api.travis-ci.org/scytalezero/jsonp-fallback.svg)](https://travis-ci.org/scytalezero/jsonp-fallback)

-Meant for use in both the browser and node, this simple module will use [jsonp](https://www.npmjs.com/package/jsonp) if instantiated in a browser and [axios](https://www.npmjs.com/package/axios) if in node.
+Meant for use across the browser and node, this simple module will use [jsonp](https://www.npmjs.com/package/jsonp) if instantiated in a browser and [axios](https://www.npmjs.com/package/axios) if in node.
 In both cases a promise will be returned.

 ## example